 Startup Dunedin is a charitable (not for profit) trust with a mandate to facilitate and co-ordinate the growth of the startup ecosystem in Dunedin.
 One of Startup Dunedin’s major projects is a co-working space called the Distiller situated in the Leith Bank building on the University of Otago campus.

-The Distiller has a number of desks and offices available for early stage businesses that are unable to fund their own space and who would benefit from a professional work environment.
+The Distiller is Startup Dunedin's early stage startup co-working space.
+The Distiller has a number of desks and offices available for startups which are in, or transitioning into Startup Dunedin's programmes.
 It is an increasingly important community for budding entrepreneurs, offering support and guidance, and helping build confidence, skills and networks.
-The space is also a feeder for other co-workspaces (also considered startup) in the city.
+The space is also a feeder for other co-working spaces in the city.

 Startup Weekend Dunedin brings together developers, designers, marketers, product managers, startup enthusiasts and random go-getters to share ideas, build products and launch startups.